 Although there is nothing wrong with a normal regular oven these types of ovens are a better option in my opinion.

 I recommend also to use a pizza stone if you use your regular oven.
 This will make the pizza so much better.

 Don’t forget to sprinkle some cornmeal on your pizza stone to prevent sticking.

 You can freeze the dough and keep it for about 3 months.
 Let it thaw out in the fridge for about 6 hours or overnight and reach room temperature before you use it.

 I add the sugar to the yeast and water because the yeast will “eat” the sugar and the result in a less dense dough in my opinion.

+Although this is how I make pizza at home, there are many other ways to do it.
 Let me know about your favorite way to make pizza at home in the comments below.